 Pulsing sunflower seeds here creates a nut-free “butter” that works as the binding agent and the all-important fat for these lower-sugar treats.
 Don’t let that lower-sugar part throw you off: With chocolate chunks generously spread throughout the batch, each cookie still has that gooey, melt-in-your-mouth sweetness.

 Antioxidants from the cocoa powder, potassium from the bananas, good fats from the hazelnuts, and low-glycemic agave nectar all come together to make this 10-minute pudding possible.
-Honestly, when something is this nutritious, is this quick to make, and tastes this good, we don’t even know why the unhealthy stuff exists.
+Honestly, when something is this nutritious, is this quick to make, and tastes this good, you may have no desire to go back to the boxed version.